 Pack your friend a basket full of all her favourite snacks, drinks, and a good read.
 Babysit the kids (invite them over to your place for movie time or to bake cookies) for a couple of hours or more, and let her enjoy a quiet hour or so of solitude wherever she pleases.

-If you’re wondering where to find a charming picnic basket, there are a wide range of sizes, designs and prices on the market.
+If you’re wondering where to find a charming picnic basket, there is a wide range of sizes, designs and prices on the market.
 Check out Spotlight, Tatty Marsh, Cath Kidston, Salvation Army thrift stores, and stores along Arab Street or Haji Lane.

 1. LEGO $100 – $300